ctcl-bregis/ctclsite-content/pages/projects/style/ai/ai.md

 I **do not** use generative AI in the creation of creative work, especially for photography projects such as ['nonmonolithic'](../nonmono/).
 This also includes game level design, sound effect design and storywriting.

 #### Programming
 I may make use of generative AI to *assist* in development of software.
 Output of AI prompts will be reviewed extensively and modified to fit coding styles if the output can even be used.
-A lot of times, I use AI to get suggestions.